How + Why

 Businesses do not exist in a vacuum.
 Every business is dependent on, and in turn is depended upon by the people, businesses and organizations around it.
 We think businesses can be good citizens—should be good citizens—without making too much of a fuss about it.

-The continuous flood of cheaply and often inhumanely produced clothing, often referred to as “fast fashion,” does little to support the communities around it.
-From the makers to the customers, “fast fashion” is unsustainable and exploitative.
-Americans on average throw away 68 lbs of textiles each year.
+The continuous flood of cheaply and often inhumanely produced clothing, often referred to as “fast fashion,” does little to support or sustain the communities around it.
+From those who labor to make the items to the customers, “fast fashion” is unsustainable and exploitative.
+Americans on average throw away 68 pounds of textiles each year, per person.
 That “garbage” took roughly 145 million tons of coal and more than 1.5 trillion gallons of water to make.

 We are delighted to see an increase in ready-to-wear companies interested in slow fashion, clothing meant to be appreciated, worn and maintained for a long time.
 We think that the care and effort that goes into knitting your own garment is the ultimate cure to cheap, disposable clothing.
-When we take something from yarn to sweater, we form a connection with the clothing.
-We make it our own, and we make it to cherish.
+The process of knitting strands of yarn into beautiful garments forms a connection with the clothing.
+We make it our own, and we make it to wear, cherish, mend, and last.